paquettg/leaguewrap/README.md

 $api = new \LeagueWrap\Api($myKey, $myClient);
 ```

-Using the Dependency Injection (DI) principle we allow you to inject your own client object that implements `LeagueWrap\ClientInterface`.
+Using the DI principle we allow you to inject your own client object that implements `LeagueWrap\ClientInterface`.
 This allows you to use your own REST client if you wish to instead of Guzzle (which is what comes with the package).

 ```php
 $summoner = $api->summoner();